 Pumpkin Puree - so much better than store bought!

-You can make this pumpkin puree for a pumpkin pie or as a side dish.
-Believe me, this puree is so much better tasting (and better for you) than pumpkin puree from a can!
-It has a very pleasant and complex sweet taste with slight roasted undertones that will be nicely complemented by a generous amount of butter, salt and a dash of nutmeg.
-Butter in the recipe also helps you absorb the carotenes that pumpkin is so rich in.
+You can make this pumpkin puree for a pie or as a side dish.
+This puree is so much better tasting (and better for you) than pumpkin puree from a can!
+It has a delightful and complex sweet taste with slightly roasted undertones.
+Adding a generous amount of butter, salt, and a dash of nutmeg will complement the pumpkin flavor.
+The butter also helps you absorb the carotenes that pumpkin is rich in.

 Health Benefits Of Pumpkins

-- The heart.
-High in fiber and potassium and vitamin C pumpkins support heart health, reduce high blood pressure and risk of stroke.
+• The heart.
+High in fiber, potassium, and vitamin C, pumpkins support heart health by reducing high blood pressure and the risk of stroke.

-- The eyes.
-Pumpkins provide us with high amounts of carotenes including beta-carotenes, lutein and zeaxanthin, which are powerful antioxidants with special affinity to the eyes.
+• The eyes.
+Pumpkins provide us with high amounts of carotenes, including beta-carotene, lutein, and zeaxanthin – powerful antioxidants with a particular affinity to the eyes.

-- The immune system.
-High vitamin C and beta-carotenes boost immunity and protect us from cancer.
+• The immune system.
+High vitamin C and beta-carotene boost immunity and protect us from cancer.

 Pumpkin Puree